lsc4ss-s22/final-project-crypto/README.md

 pip install -r requirements.txt
 ```

+## Project Description
+The current project aims at exploring the spillovers between cryptocurrencies and conventional currencies.
+We pooled historical historical data from XX mainstream conventional currencies and cryptocurrencies from XX to XX, and employed a compute-intensive framework incorporating both econometric measures and up-to-date neural architectures for data analysis.
+Raw data are available both in the `Raw data` folder in this github repository and in a S3 bucket (https://crypto-conven-training.s3.us-west-2.amazonaws.com).

+## Data Processing and Analysis
+### Spark-based Data Preprocessing Pipeline

 ## __To-do List__
 - [x] Spark-based Data Preprocessing Pipeline
 - [x] Paralleled Economic Spillovers Computation with R